-Zappos’ CEO, Tony Hsieh, expresses the importance of culture by stating, “Your brand is your culture.”
-For the stressed-out leader, Hsieh also provides unconventional advice when he explains, “If you get the culture right, most of the other stuff will just take care of itself.”
+Zappos’ CEO, Tony Hsieh, expressed the importance of culture by stating, “Your brand is your culture.”
+For the stressed-out leader, Hsieh also provided unconventional advice when he explained, “If you get the culture right, most of the other stuff will just take care of itself.”

 If culture is so fundamental, it’s important to ask: What is culture?

 Well, it is difficult to define.
 Culture is like the wind.
 It's difficult to describe, but you can see the manifestations or the effects of culture in action.

 Every leader can better understand their culture by asking three questions:

 Merriam-Webster defines culture1 as:

 – the beliefs, customs, arts, etc., of a particular society, group, place, or time – a way of thinking, behaving, or working that exists in a place or organization (such as a business)

 ERC (Employers Resource Council), a human resources organization, describes it this way: